 Modifications of the CP/CPS may be done any time.
-Changes will take affect after 14 days following its adoption by the DCA Service Manager in accordance with section 1.5.4, and having been published.
+Changes will take affect after 14 days following its adoption by the DCA Service ManagerPMA in accordance with section 1.5.4, and having been published.

-If material changes of referenced policies and schemata i.e. REFEDS R&S, Sirtfi, SURF Annex IX, eduGAIN Declaration, MACE-dir occur that effect the core requirements that the ICA has in these, this CP/CPS will be modified.
+If material changes of referenced policies and schemata i.e. REFEDS R&S, Sirtfi, SURF Annex IX, eduGAIN Declaration, or REFEDS "MACE-dir" occur that effect the core requirements that the ICA has in these, this CP/CPS will be modified.